Canon 1Ds Mark III vs Sony NEX-7

 One feature that is present on the 1Ds Mark III, but is missing on the NEX-7 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1Ds Mark III writes its imaging data to Compact Flash or SDHC cards, while the NEX-7 uses SDXC or Memory Stick PRO Duo cards.
+The 1Ds Mark III features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the NEX-7 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark III and Sony Alpha NEX-7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.